 Photo: ABC Television [Public domain]

-later on that same here.
+, later on that same year.
 In 1967, The Mamas & Papas released the album The Mamas & Papas Deliver.
-The group would release one more record in 1968 before they broke up entitled The Papas and The Mamas.
-However, it would prove to be not the last Mamas and Papas album of original material released.
+The group would release one more record in 1968, before they broke up, entitled The Papas and The Mamas.
+However, it would not be the last Mamas and Papas album of original material released.
 The group would reform one more time in 1971.
-That year they released the album People Like Us
+That year, they released the album People Like Us

 .